Business and Management (with Foundation Year)

 - Tariff points: 48

 - GCSE: For all applicants, Grade C/4 or above in English Language and Mathematics, or equivalent.
 Please note the University does not accept Level 2 Key Skills, Functional Skills or Certificates in Adult Numeracy and Literacy as suitable alternatives to GCSEs.

 - A-level subjects: No specific subjects required.
 You can include points from A-Level General Studies and AS-Level subjects (not taken onto full A-Level) towards overall tariff.
 You must have at least one A-Level.

 - EDEXCEL (BTEC) Diploma: No specific subjects required.

 - Access: Achievement of the Access to HE Diploma; no specific subjects required.

 - Baccalaureate IB: No specific subjects required.

-Students who expect to achieve a higher tariff score may also be interested in our BA(Hons) Business and Management course.
+If you think you'll achieve a higher tariff score, you may be interested in our BA(Hons) Business and Management course.